 SLS offers 40+ clubs, organizations and activities: Nationally-Ranked Trebels A Capella Group.
 Exceptional Forensics team.
 High-tech Computer Technology Club.
 What is your interest?
 Guitar?
 Coding?
 Constructing a theater set?
 Designing for 3-D printing?
 Wherever your passions lie, you can find a place to express them at Seton LaSalle - and make friends who enjoy the same thing!
 Our students are even encouraged to start their own club to demonstrate and practice leadership with activities they love.
 To learn more about student life, click HERE.

 All potential transfer students must contact the Director of Admissions at (412) 561-3583 ext.
-1127 or email firstname.lastname@example.org.
-The student will undergo two interviews: the first with the Director of Admissions; the second with our Principal, Mrs. Lauren Martin.
-The prospective student must submit a transcript and meet with Director of Guidance, Mr. Tim Zugates, to assess the student's curriculum needs and establish a course schedule.
+1127 or email email@example.com.
+Once you submit an application, you will be invited to participate in an interview with the Director of Admissions and Principal Lauren Martin.
+We are happy to discuss financial aid opportunities and work with your family to establish a course schedule.

 KEY FACTS ABOUT SETON LASALLE